J-1 students who are in good academic standing and maintaining status may be eligible to apply for academic (practical) training.

-F-1 or J-1 international students use this form to request an approval to enroll for less than full time hours.
-There are only two exceptions to the full-time enrollment requirement for international students:
+F-1 or J-1 international students must request approval to enroll for less than full time hours; select the reason and use the appropriate form accordingly:

-- The student is requesting reduced enrollment hours due to medical concerns.
-Academic relief paperwork from Schiffert Health Center must be submitted to IGSS in addition to the reduced enrollment request form.
+- Student is requesting reduced enrollment hours due to medical concerns.
+Academic relief paperwork from Schiffert Health Center must accompany the reduced enrollment request form.

-Submit the completed and signed form to IGSS before the beginning of the semester in which reduced enrollment has been requested.
+Submit the completed and signed form to IGSS before the beginning of the semester in which reduced enrollment is requested.

 International graduate students will use this form if they are transferring to Virginia Tech from another school in the United States (regardless if they graduated or not from their previous institution).